BawdyAnarchist/quBSD/Future_Development.md

 ### SPECIFIC SCRIPTS OR FUNCTIONS

+qb-edit
+	- chk_isqubsd_ipv4 - [-x] isnt used anywhere, but a check for quBSD IP convention would be a good addon
+	- Make changing of parameters without jail restarts, like for gateway.
+Use the new/improved functions.
+	- with NIC, make qb-edit so that a new NIC also updates loader.conf.

 qb-ivpn
+	- no need to restart jail, simply pfctl the EP
-	the ivpn server directory info needs its own directory for correctness, not stuffed in wireguard also, it is isnt synced on my system and the repo.
+	- the ivpn server directory info needs its own directory for correctness, not stuffed in wireguard
+	- also, it is isnt synced on my system and the repo.
 Not even synced between my jails and $ubin

+qb-connect
+	- Needs reviewed and reworked based on new networking functions

 qb-i3-launch - had problems with double launching windows that already existed (on fully opened setup)